Philip Wykeham Martin

+Early life

-Martin was the son of Charles Wykeham-Martin of Leeds Castle and his wife Lady Jemima Isabella Cornwallis daughter of James Mann, 5th Earl Cornwallis.
+Martin was the son of Charles Wykeham-Martin of Leeds Castle and his wife Lady Jemima Isabella Cornwallis (daughter of James Mann, 5th Earl Cornwallis).
 His father was a Member of Parliament (MP) for Newport.
 Martin was educated at Eton College and at Balliol College, Oxford graduating BA in 1850.
 He was a J.P. for Warwickshire, and a captain in the Warwickshire Yeomanry Cavalry.

+Political career

 In February 1856 Martin was elected at a by-election as an MP for the borough of Rochester in Kent.
 He held the seat until his death aged 49 in 1878.
 In parliament he introduced and carried the "Sale of Spirits Amendment Act" and the "Hotel Keepers' Liability Act".

 Martin died in the House of Commons Library on 31 May 1878; the House adjourned upon learning the news.

 Family

-Martin married Elizabeth Warde daughter of John Warde in 1850.
+Martin married Elizabeth Warde (daughter of John Warde) in 1850.
 They had a son Cornwallis Philip Martin.